tanema/luaf/docs/_posts/2025-10-06-reverse-engineering-lua.md

 never got far enough to need them.
 Things like garbage collection, closures, fully fledged vm, and type systems.
 So I wanted to go over how and why I started writing a lua implementation for learning.

+### Disclaimer
+I am not a language design/development expert.
+This is very much a hobby for me and I am trying to help others start the hobby.
+Sometime when approaching topics like this in software development, a lot of material starts teaching small aspects before ever getting to anything functional and I want to share how I jump into a language feet first.

 ### Why Lua
 To start, I chose lua because not only have I written a lot of lua but it also has